Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 !!! warning "You must know 3^4^ [notation](/notation.md) in order for this page to make sense!"

 RKT is a technique that lets you treat a single cell of a (cell-turning) higher dimensional puzzle as if it were a lower dimensional puzzle.
-This is very useful to do moves that damage fewer pieces.
-For example: RKT lets you treat a side of a 3^4^ just like a 3^3^ cube, meaning that you can use all the 3D algorithms you already know to solve the full 4D puzzle.
+This is very useful because it allows us to do moves that damage fewer pieces.
+For example: RKT lets you treat a side of a 3^4^ just like a 3^3^ cube, meaning that you can use all the 3D moves, techniques, and algorithms you already know to solve the full 4D puzzle.

 The technique has been independently discovered several times, but the term was mainly popularized by Raymond Zhao, such as in his [article on RKT](https://rayzz.me/articles/hypercubing/rkt.html).